| Proactive database monitoring tool that quickly identifies problems and alerts DBAs before impacting availability.

 to store, how often, and for how long.
 Data Store definitions

 must be specified for the desired server entity and collection.
+A Repository Export Program can be

 used to export the data obtained in the Repository partitions.